Brandon Herrera: 2024 congressional election

 2024 GOP primary runoff results by county:

 In August 2023, Herrera, a Republican, announced he would run for the U.S. House to represent Texas's 23rd congressional district in 2024, citing a frustration in incumbent Tony Gonzales' votes and gun policy.
 In the primary, Herrera received 25 percent of the vote, while Gonzales received 45 percent; as no candidate received more than 50 percent, a runoff was held between the two, where Herrera lost by 354 votes.
 Herrera called for a recount, saying, "I don't expect the results to change, but I feel I owe it to my volunteers, voters, and supporters to leave no stone unturned."

-Several political action committees from outside of Texas donated million of dollars to Gonzales' campaign against Herrera.
+Several political action committees from outside of Texas donated millions of dollars to Gonzales' campaign against Herrera.
 The pro-Israel lobbying group AIPAC ran an ad campaign accusing Herrera of joking about veteran suicide and having "glorified Nazis and mocked the Holocaust" in his YouTube videos.
 A Politico article cited this ad campaign as an example of AIPAC strategically attacking certain candidates while supporting its endorsed ones, without mentioning Israel.
 After the primary, U.S. Term Limits, a congressional term limits advocacy group, tapped Herrera to be their Texas chair.
+Herrera criticized AIPAC after it spent over US$1 million against him, calling it "Israel first bullshit" and saying, "I'm anti Israel buying American elections."

 2026 congressional election

-Herrera has announced his candidacy for the Republican nomination in Texas' 23rd Congressional district in 2026; he may once again compete against incumbent Tony Gonzales, who has (as of October 2025) not yet announced whether he is running for reelection.
+Herrera again announced his candidacy for the Republican nomination in Texas' 23rd Congressional district in 2026.
+In November 2025, Herrera announced his campaign had raised $1.1 million dollars for the primary, with over 33,000 small dollar donors contributing alongside his own PACs.
+He solicited campaign donations through his YouTube channel and ran raffles for collector's items.
+His campaign slogan was "Let's Go Brandon".
+On February 18, 2026, Herrera called on Gonzales to exit the race and resign over an alleged affair with a former staffer who committed suicide in November after another former Gonzales staffer backed the rumors.

+During the March 3, 2026, primary, Herrera forced Gonzales into a second runoff, this time coming in first with 43% to Gonzales' 41%.
+Gonzales suspended his campaign two days after the primary, leaving Herrera the presumptive nominee.